 The Graduate Internship Grants are competitive as limited funding is available.

 Up to $1000 is awarded for interstate internships and up to $2000 is awarded for overseas internships.
 The amount awarded will correspond to a percentage of the documented travel and accommodation costs.
+Successful Graduate Internship Grants are currently being awarded at the rate of 50% of documented costs only.
 The amount awarded will be confirmed at the time of awarding and determined by the committee according to the terms of the award.

 - The Graduate Internship Grant scheme accepts applications from graduate coursework students in the Graduate School of Humanities and Social Sciences or the Melbourne School of Government who have secured an interstate or international internship.
 A limited amount of one-off entitlements for one of the following travel options are available: